 What changes vs. the Sony Xperia 1 VII

-Mechanically, the Xperia 1 VIII is a close relative of the VII, a careful evolution rather than a reinvention.
-But there are four changes worth noting.
+Mechanically, the Xperia 1 VIII is a close relative of the VII — a careful evolution rather than a reinvention.
+The four changes that matter:

-The camera bump is redesigned.
-The VII's vertically aligned strip is replaced with a redesigned square-style island housing three cameras plus a flash and additional sensors.
-The bump itself now stands 2.79 mm proud of the body (11.37 mm total thickness), compared with roughly 1.1 mm on the VII.
+The camera island is redesigned.
+The VII's vertically aligned strip is replaced with a square-style island housing three cameras plus a flash and additional sensors.
+The bump stands proud of the body to accommodate the much larger telephoto sensor.

-The factory CAD data settles it: the Xperia 1 VIII retains the same bezels as the Xperia 1 VII.
+The factory CAD data settled it weeks before Sony's announcement, and Sony's launch confirmed it: the Xperia 1 VIII retains the same bezels as the Xperia 1 VII.
 No punch-hole.
 The front-facing camera stays in the top bezel.
 Stereo speakers remain flanking the display.
 For Xperia purists who consider those speakers one of the line's signature features, this is genuinely good news.

 | Device | Announcement | Available |